atomic_queue

 sudo hugeadm --pool-pages-min 1GB:1

-Alternatively, you may like to enable transparent hugepages in your system and use a hugepage-aware allocator, such as tcmalloc.
+Alternatively, you may like to enable transparent hugepages in your system and/or use a hugepage-aware allocator. thp-usage provides more information.

 Real-time thread throttling